 The first is the confidence displayed by the management, who, at a time when the sector was going badly, continued to invest, even at the height of the crisis.
 The second is the trust they place in their employees, to operate in a different way, at a low cost and to encourage them to succeed.

 It is bold and it works.
 Today, this model is copied.

 What would you say to convince someone to join Perenco?

-Your favourite word and the one you hate?
+Your favourite word and one that you hate ?

 In a football team, what position would you play?

-Someone or a character that you love to follow?
+A character or person that you like to follow?

-What do you miss the most when you are a long way from home?
+What do you miss the most when you are far away?

-How do you stay connected with your loved ones?
+How do you stay connected to your loved ones?

 Your favourite holidays ?